dalodriguez/DPGEA/README.md

 The DPGEA function calculate whether each feature in the matrix correlate with a single cell type or whether they overlap several adjacent populations.
 The function provides a list of dataframes including the correlation matrix, the p_value matrix and the final classification.

 The DPGEA function requires a cell data set and the columns names of the cds@colData@listData object containing the cell type and condition information.
+A sample dataset is available in the repository.

 ```
+data("TanCDS")
-DPGEA_r <- DPGEA(cds, cell_type = "clusters", condition= "condition")
+DPGEA <- DPGEA(cds,  condition= "condition", threshold= 0.01)
 ```